 Flying to Manuel Antonio

-There is a local airport right outside of Quepos that both Nature Air and Sansa flies to.
+There is a local airport right outside of Quepos that SkywayCR flies into.
 From the airport, you can get a taxi or have your rental car delivered and it’s about a 10 minute drive to the national park, 5 to Quepos town.
 It’s a 10 minute flight from San Jose, about 40 from Liberia.

 Shuttle to Manuel Antonio